-8 INDICATOR N° 8 Indicator Name Title of the indicator which will be used in Farmland birds index implementing i ui iniuliu bli us iniuca regulation/guidance documents Related general objective(s) Identification of the Sustainable management of natural resources and climate action general objective(s) as defined in the CAP intervention logic Definition The indicator is a composite index that measures the rate of change in the Concise definition of occurrence of common bird species (chosen from a list of selected the concept, including common species at EU level) that are dependent on farmland for feeding if the indicator already and nesting and are not able to thrive in other habitats.
-The species on the exists, e.g. AEI, list constitute a maximum, from which the countries select the species EUROSIAI indicator. relevant to them.
-No rare species are included.
-If appropriate, incluae A gramming a slage link between the gelested hind encoder and the formuland the Assuming a close link between the selected bird species and the farmiand methodology/jormula habitat, a negative trend signals that the farm environment is becoming for establishment of is the impact of the forming environment on his diversity. the indicator In the impact of the farming environment on blodiversity.
+Farmland birds index Systeinable management of natural resources and alimete action Sustainable management of natural resources and climate action The indicator is a composite index that measures the rate of change in the occurrence of common bird species (chosen from a list of selected common species at EU level) that are dependent on farmland for feeding and nesting and are not able to thrive in other habitats.
+The species on the list constitute a maximum, from which the countries select the species relevant to them.
+No rare species are included. • Assuming a close link between the selected bird species and the farmland habitat, a negative trend signals that the farm environment is becoming less favourable to birds, whereas a positive trend shows an improvement in the impact of the farming environment on biodiversity.
 Indices are first calculated for each species independently at the national level by producing a national population index per species.
 Then, the national species indices are combined into supranational ones.
 To do this, they are weighted by estimates of national population sizes.
 Weighting allows for the fact that different countries hold different proportions of the European population of each species.
 In a third step, the supranational indices for each species are then combined on a geometric scale to create a multi-species aggregate index at European level.
 The index is calculated with reference to a base year, when the index value is set at 100%.
 In Eurostat's database, data are presented with four different bases: 1990, 2000, the latest year available and the national base year.
 Trend values express the overall population change over a period of years.
-The indicator already exists: Agro-environmental indicator (AEI) 25: Population trends of farmland birds: Population trends of up to 36 selected bird species that are common and characteristics of European farmland landscapes (Eurostat); Sustainable development indicators (SDI) - Biodiversity: Common Birds Index (Eurostat).
-SEBI indicator 01: abundance and distribution of selected species, which includes common farmland bird index (Pan-European Streamlining European Biodiversity Indicators (SEBI) initiative, EEA, DG ENV, etc.)
+The indicator already exists: - Agro-environmental indicator (AEI) 25: Population trends of farmland birds: Population trends of up to 36 selected bird species that are common and characteristics of European farmland landscapes (Eurostat); - Sustainable development indicators (SDI) - Biodiversity: Common Birds Index (Eurostat). - SEBI indicator 01: abundance and distribution of selected species, which includes common farmland bird index (Pan-European Streamlining European Biodiversity Indicators (SEBI) initiative, EEA, DG ENV, etc.)